ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 > `Cell` is a [primitive][p] and a data structure, which ordinarly consists of up to 1023 continuously laid out bits and up to 4 references (refs) to other cells.

 A 'Builder' is utilized to create a 'Cell'.
-If you attempt to store more than 1023 bits of data or exceed 4 references to other cells, an error with exit code 8 is thrown: 'Cell overflow'.
+If you attempt to store more than 1023 bits of data or exceed 4 references to other cells, an error with exit code 8 is thrown: `Cell overflow`.

 ```tact
 // Too much bits